 In this post, I want to bring up two main areas that definitively changed throughout the last 10 years and that would have had an impact on my desert hiking trip in Jordan in 2005.
 Why?
 Besides your physical and mental condition and the way you prepared your trip, your equipment becomes a key factor in fierce environments like deserts.
 Just some example scenarios that demonstrate the importance of proper material / equipment:

-- A leak in the water bag that you do not detect (potential solution: spread the water across multiple bags/bottles etc. – I took 2×20 liter Swiss Army water bags with me and I still trust in this solution – but it comes with a risk)
+- A leak in the water bag that you do not detect.
+Potential solution: spread the water across multiple bags/bottles etc. - I took 2×20 liter Swiss Army water bags with me and I still trust in this solution - but it comes with a risk.
+Update year 2022: I abandonded this approach on my trips in South America in 2016/2017.
+There, I used again the Swiss Army Bags first, but then exchanged them against multiple PET bottles that spread the risk.

-Learning lesson: don’t underestimate the cold in the desert – specifically consider the Diurnal Temperature Variation, a term used in meteorology describing the variation between a high temperature and a low temperature that occurs during the same day.
-As the article describes, specifically high desert areas (e.g. the Altiplano in South America and the Tibetan Plateau) have the greatest diurnal temperature variations.
-The Jordan desert is not included here – but still the variation can be significant.
+- Freezing temperatures at night and your sleeping bag is not able to handle it.
+Learning lesson: don’t underestimate the cold in the desert - specifically consider the Diurnal Temperature Variation, a term used in meteorology describing the variation between a high temperature and a low temperature that occurs during the same day.
+As the wiki article describes, specifically high desert areas (e.g. the Altiplano in South America and the Tibetan Plateau) have the greatest diurnal temperature variations.
+The Jordan desert is not included here - but still the variation can be significant.

 So here we go with the two main changes I can see right now comparing 2016 vs 2005: